dieterich-lab/MiMB_JACUSA2_chapter/README.md

 We recommend outputting primary alignments ”–secondary=no”. ’–MD’ parameter is used to add the reference sequence information to the alignment; this is recommended for the downstream analysis.
 Check Minimap2 [manual](https://github.com/lh3/minimap2) for further details.

 ## Detect RNA modification
 We provide a snakemake pipeline for JACUSA2 variant calling using call2 method and downstream analysis for the detection of modification patterns and predict modified sites.
-The pipeline is composed of many rules and require setting diffrent parameters.
+The pipeline is composed of many rules and requires setting different parameters.

 - Be aware to set all parameters before running the pipeline.